aryoda/tryCatchLog/README.md

     ```

     **Note:** The debugger does only allow you to examine the visible variables within the different call stack levels.
-    You cannot step through the source code interactively.
+    You cannot step through the source code interactively as the word "debugger" does imply.

     You will now see the error message and the full stack trace (list of function calls up to the point
     the error occured in your R script), e. g.: